 In 2017-2019, the Institute conducted the tracer study.
 The findings from the study indicated that programmes offered by the Institute were demanded by the market.
 Many people indicated that they were interested to join into the programmes offered.
 Unfortunately, the Institute had no enough capacity to accommodate them.
 It was resolved that the Institute establishes more campuses and programmes.
 In 2020 the Institute established a campus in Mwanga Kisangara (Institute of Social Work Kisangara Campus).
-The programme offered in the campus is Social Work at a level of a Certificate and Ordinary diploma.
-In 2020 and 2021 the Institute established Master's Degree in Strategic Human Resources Management and Master's degree in Labour Laws, Mediation and Arbitration.
+The programme offered in the campus is Social Work and Early Childhood Development and Care (at a level of a Certificate and Ordinary diploma) .